uniquejava/cyperweb/README.md

 #cyperweb

-Try [`http://cyperweb.ng.bluemix.net`](http://cyperweb.ng.bluemix.net) to see what this app looks like.
+Try [`http://cyperweb.ng.bluemix.net`](http://cyperweb.ng.bluemix.net) to see what this app looks like, you can fork this project [`here`](http://git.oschina.net/uniquejava/cyperweb).
 ###Technique stacks
-To name a few but not least:
+To name but a few:

 1. Spring MVC
 * Spring JDBC
 * Spring Cloud
 * Maven
-* Websphere liberty profile 8.5.5
+* Websphere Liberty Profile 8.5.5
 * MySQL